Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Discussion

 \subsection{Policy Implications}

 Our results have direct relevance for global grant program administration and small business policy.
-A screening tool achieving 89.6\% precision among its top 100 predictions could substantially reduce the manual review burden for program managers.
-At a base rate of 41.8\%, random selection would yield approximately 42 successful firms out of 100 reviewed; SME-HGT identifies approximately 90.
-This $2.14\times$ lift translates to more efficient allocation of expert review resources and potentially earlier identification of high-potential firms for targeted technical assistance.
+A screening tool achieving 92.4\% precision among its top 100 predictions (XGBoost) could substantially reduce the manual review burden for program managers.
+At a base rate of 41.8\%, random selection would yield approximately 42 successful firms out of 100 reviewed; the best model identifies approximately 92.
+This $2.21\times$ lift translates to more efficient allocation of expert review resources and potentially earlier identification of high-potential firms for targeted technical assistance.

 The public-data-only design is a deliberate choice: any jurisdiction with structured grant or subsidy data can construct similar heterogeneous graphs to assess participant potential without requiring proprietary databases.
 This makes our approach replicable for analogous programs across various national innovation systems.